 Here are reasons why a standard change management solution is not suited for Salesforce.

-1. Extracting changes is a challenge: Salesforce has over 120+ metadata types.
-A standard tool which is not purpose-built adapter for Salesforce cannot retrieve all the different metadata components.
-Flosum uses over half-a-dozen different techniques and algorithms to retrieve all the changes in a Salesforce organization metadata types.
+1. Extracting changes is a challenge: Salesforce has 120+ metadata types.
+A standard tool which is not a purpose-built adapter for Salesforce cannot retrieve all the different metadata components.
+Flosum uses over half a dozen different techniques and algorithms to retrieve all the changes in a Salesforce organization metadata types.
 For example, each of the below uses a different technique to retrieve components:

 • Standard versus custom fields